 We hope this post has proved useful and has given you a springboard for ideas.

 Have you any that you’d like to add to the list?
-Do you have some that are your ‘Go-To-Never- Fail’ options?
+Do you have some that are your ‘Go-To-Never- Fail’ questions to ask at interview?

 We’d love to hear them!